JuhaKiili/box-256/README.md

 There is no UI, playback controls, etc. included, just an example implementation that outputs text.

 Differences with the game:
-- No multithreading.
+- No multithreading
-- Program counter hidden as internal state and no longer accessible in BOX-256 memory.
+- Program counter hidden as internal state and no longer accessible in BOX-256 memory
-- New blank opcode "SYS" for your external/extending purposes.
+- New blank opcode "SYS" for your external/extending purposes

 The example solution/project is made with Visual Studio 2013.